 Andrew is a lawyer at EY and has broad experience and interest in corporate governance: working with policymakers, regulators and investors; advising boards; training directors; participating CBI and QCA fora among others; as a trustee, company secretary and risk committee chair of a national UK charity.
 He previously acted as a litigator dealing with the aftermath of corporate failure.

-Bob is currently Treasurer of Oxfam International, having recently stepped down as Finance Director of Oxfam GB.
+Bob is currently Treasurer of the Education Development Trust.
+In the past he has also served as Treasurer for Oxfam International and Prostate Cancer UK.
+His most recent executive role was as Finance Director of Oxfam GB.
 Prior to that he was a partner in the Assurance practice of PricewaterhouseCoopers, where he gained extensive international experience and latterly led the firm's Charities Group.
-Bob has also served for several years on the ICAEW's Charities Technical Sub-Committee and on the FRCs Committee for Accounting by Public Entities.
+Bob has also served for several years on the ICAEW's Charities Technical Sub-Committee and on the FRC’s Committee for Accounting by Public Entities.

 Hunada is Chief Operating Officer at Children’s Investment Fund Foundation (CIFF), she previously worked for the Department of Work and Pensions where she was the Chief Financial Officer.
 Prior to working in government Hunada has extensive experience in the private sector including Diageo Plc.

 She holds a number of non-executive roles in higher education (City University, London) and housing (Gentoo Group).
 Hunada is also a Fellow of the Institute of Chartered Accountants and member of the Chartered Institute of Taxation, and has an MA from Oxford University.